ato

 that expects to represent a single physical component.

-You can also define you own types, in a similar way to define a class
+You can also define your own types, in a similar way to defining a class

 in Python.